lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Key Reuse {#sec-cons-key-reuse}

+While conformance with this specification requires that both components of a componite key MUST be freshly generated, the designers are aware that some implementers may be forced to break this rule due to operational constrainst.
+This section documents the implications of doing so.

 When using single-algorithm cryptography, the best practice is to always generate fresh key material for each purpose, for example when renewing a certificate, or obtaining both a TLS and S/MIME certificate for the same device.However, in practice key reuse in such scenarios is not always catastrophic to security and therefore often tolerated.
 However this reasoning does not hold in the PQ / Traditional hybrid setting.

 Within the broader context of PQ / Traditional hybrids, we need to consider new attack surfaces that arise due to the hybrid constructions that did not exist in single-algorithm contexts.
 One of these is key reuse where the component keys within a hybrid are also used by themselves within a single-algorithm context.
 For example, it might be tempting for an operator to take an already-deployed RSA key pair and combine it with an ML-DSA key pair to form a hybrid key pair for use in a hybrid algorithm.
 Within a hybrid signature context this leads to a class of attacks referred to as "stripping attacks" discussed in {{sec-cons-non-separability}} and may also open up risks from further cross-protocol attacks.
 Despite the weak non-separability property offered by the composite signature combiner, key reuse MUST be avoided to prevent the introduction of EUF-CMA vulnerabilities.